Xsidelight/x_exchange/README.md

 ## Project folder structure

-- Project uses BloC architecture which separates it into three main layers `data`, `presentation`, and `logic`.
+- Project uses Clean Architecture which separates it into three main layers `data`, `domain`, and `features`.

 ## State Management